the following is a cut and paste from this word document here (or here if you want google’s transformation into html).

--It’s a spiel and interview about Lone Twin, which was put together by the erstwhile Christopher Hewitt for the 2004 Brussels KunstenFESTIVALdesArts.
+-It’s a spiel and interview about Lone Twin, which was put together by the wonderful Christopher Hewitt for the 2004 Brussels KunstenFESTIVALdesArts.
 I’m pasting it here because it’s really interesting, and because there’s not much of this depth available on the web about Lone Twin.

 Lone Twin, impractically optimistic